Skip to main content

 Effective communication is more than the transmitting of information.
 It goes beyond addressing what audiences want or need to hear; it’s about understanding their working styles, concerns, and aspirations and adapting our communications to resonate with them.

 Last year, The Workforce Institute conducted an extensive survey on workplace mental health.
 The findings revealed that managers impact mental health significantly, as much as one’s spouse or partner.
-When we delve into the core of each of the report’s suggestions for improving employee well-being, we find that effective communication lies at the heart of these strategies.
+When we delve into the core of each of the report’s suggestions for improving employee wellbeing, we find that effective communication lies at the heart of these strategies.
 Whether it’s about sharing information, acknowledging wants and needs, being transparent, or fostering openness, successful communication practices build stronger and healthier workforces.

 The spectrum of communication